-This training course facilitates delegates recognizing the risks associated with a release, provide you with the basic procedures for preventing a release and enables you to know about incident and emergency plans, and understand the correct actions for responding to accidental releases or spills of hazardous materials.
+This Chemical Spills, Safety Precautions & Response Action training course facilitates delegates recognizing the risks associated with a release, provide you with the basic procedures for preventing a release and enables you to know about incident and emergency plans, and understand the correct actions for responding to accidental releases or spills of hazardous materials.

 When used properly chemicals are an integral and beneficial part of modern life, but when operational faults arise, or equipment failures occur, we may be faced with a chemical spill.
 Many of the chemicals we encounter can cause serious harm and environmental damage.
 In some cases, exposure to them can be fatal.
-Chemical spill awareness is therefore essential in the work place and this AZTech training course reinforces that the best way to avoid chemical spills is to prevent them occurring and also teaches you response techniques if the loss of containment does occur.
+Chemical spill awareness is therefore essential in the work place and this Chemical Spills, Safety Precautions & Response Action training course reinforces that the best way to avoid chemical spills is to prevent them occurring and also teaches you response techniques if the loss of containment does occur.

 This AZTech training course will feature:

 - Basic information on acting safely when chemical releases and potential releases require appropriate action

 - How to control a spill using a spill kit

 - Selecting personal protective clothing and other response equipment.

 By the end of this AZTech training course, participants will be able to:

 - Understand the basic terms associated with chemical releases and explain the terms “containment” and “confinement”